Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 It is often mistaken for a butterfly, but it has a unique characteristic of a white band across its wings.

 The body of this moth is gray with thin black stripes and a white collar.
-Its wings are light brown with thin, dark lines between the white bands.
+Its light brown wings have thin, dark lines between the white bands.

-These types of moths in North Carolina prefer to feed on grasses, grains, and other low-growing plants.
+These moths in North Carolina prefer to feed on grasses, grains, and other low-growing plants.

 When at rest, they often fold their wings in half or tuck them behind their back, making them difficult to spot in the wild.